Generalised Scheme of Preferences (GSP)

 The date of acceptance of the customs declaration for release for free circulation of the goods - by the customs authorities of the Member State of importation - determines whether a particular import is treated under the previous preferences or under the new preferences.

-The reformed GSP, which will apply as from 2014, focuses support on developing countries most in need.
+The reformed GSP, which applies as from 1 January 2014, focuses support on developing countries most in need.

 Generalised Scheme of Preferences in a nutshell